-Bruce served as public relations director of Cedar Point, Inc., public affairs manager for Marriott Corporation, public relations director for the United States Olympic Committee, VP/general manager of Schulberg Mediaworks, director of marketing and communications for the American Red Cross Bay Area Chapter, and held a two-year special assignment to the President of Xerox Global Services.
+Bruce served as public relations director of Cedar Point, Inc., public affairs manager for Marriott Corporation, public relations director for the United States Olympic Committee, VP/general manager of Schulberg Mediaworks, director of marketing and communications for the American Red Cross Bay Area Chapter, and held a two-year assignment to the President of Xerox Global Services.
 He founded and was CEO of The William Bentley Agency, the first integrated marketing agency in California, which provided marketing services for over $2 billion of real estate developments and new product introductions.
 Bruce founded and was CEO of Burtch Barone, Inc., which placed its patented products in over 1,200 doors of Neiman Marcus, Saks Fifth Ave., Bloomingdales, Nordstrom, Macy’s, and many other upscale retailers.
-He founded Bruce W. Burtch, Inc., a cross-sector partnership consulting firm.
-While an undergraduate at Ohio University, Bruce conceived the degree-granting college, Honors Tutorial College, which opened in 1972 and will celebrate its 50th anniversary in 2022.
+He founded Bruce W. Burtch, Inc., a cause marketing and cross-sector partnership consulting firm.
+While an undergraduate at Ohio University, Bruce conceived the degree-granting Honors Tutorial College, which opened in 1972 and celebrated its 50th anniversary in the fall of 2022.
 Bruce also founded three nonprofit organizations.

 In 2015, Bruce produced, pro bono, San Rafael Rocks, an unprecedented art, film, and music festival to benefit DrawBridge, an arts program for homeless and underserved children.

 Bruce is the author of Win-Win for the Greater Good, the highly acclaimed “how-to” guidebook on building cross-sector partnerships.
-He was the National Cross-Sector Partnership Writer for Examiner.com and is a frequent speaker at nonprofit and for-profit conferences, a guest on media talk shows, podcasts, and webinars.
+He was the National Cross-Sector Partnership Writer for Examiner.com, is a speaker at nonprofit and for-profit conferences, and is a frequent guest on media talk shows, podcasts, and webinars.
 He contributes to many regional and national news outlets in the nonprofit and for-profit sectors.